TypeStrong/ts-loader/CONTRIBUTING.md

     },
 ```

-Without this the test won't be able to resolve ts-loader and won't find your TypeScript
+Without this, the test won't be able to resolve ts-loader and webpack won't find your TypeScript tests.
-tests.

 #### What sort of tests can be included?